owulveryck/blog/content/post/cucumber.md

 The __B__ehavior __D__riven __D__evelopment is the assurance that what we've made respect the contract that has been made with the customers and the providers.
-To do things right, this contract should be established at the very begining and every single item developped must be performed with all the _features_ in mind.
+To do things right, this contract should be established at the very beginning.
+Hence, every single item developed must be performed with all the _features_ in mind.